-Another entrance is Orange Grove sink located near the entrance to the park.
+Another entrance is Orange Grove sink (see description above) located near the entrance to the park.
 Orange Grove sink has been covered with duckweed for a couple of years now and doesn’t look that inviting.
 However there are 2 cave entrances in this sink – Orange Grove, which connects to Peacock I, and Lower Orange Grove, which is its own system.
 Orange Grove sink is the only area allowed to be accessed by open water divers.
-However, lights are not allowed to be carried by open water divers. (photos coming soon)
+However, lights are not allowed to be carried by open water divers.

 Peacock Springs State Park also has several tank stands located throughout the park.
 These are conveniently located near all the normal cave entrances.
-The fee for entry is $10 per diver or $80/year for a state park pass.
+The fee for entry on the Florida State Parks website.
 If you live in Florida, the state park pass is well worth it.

 Troy is located between Mayo and Branford.
 It’s an 70-80 foot deep sink (depending on the water level) right off the river.
 It’s an open water diving area with some small overhead areas on the east side of the sink.
 This is a state park and no solo diving or dive lights are allowed.